cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 Next, we need to make a new method to handle the preprocessing steps for the `inputTexture`.

-We'll call this method `PreprocessImage` and place it below the `Update` method.
+We'll name this method `PreprocessImage` and place it below the `Update` method.
+We want this method to be called for every frame so we'll call it in the `Update()` method.

 #### Create a New Texture2D

 To prepare the image for the model, we need to first create a new `Texture2D` using the `inputTexture`.
 We don't want to alter the `inputTexture` directly.

+**Old**

+We'll create a new method called `ToTexture2D` to handle this.
+This method will take in a RenderTexture and return a Texture2D.
+The method will copy the data from the `RenderTexture` without needing to download it from the GPU.
+This is more efficient than downloading the data to the CPU and then sending back to the GPU.

+**New**

+We can use the `Graphics.CopyTexture()` method to copy the data from the `RenderTexture` on the GPU.
+This is more efficient than downloading the data to the CPU and then sending it to the GPU.

 #### Resize the Image